 This is one of the most versatile colours, and the emotions that it causes depend more on the shade.

-The bright yellow colour adds energy but without the sharpness and sharpness that is present in red.
+The bright yellow colour adds energy without the sharpness and sharpness in red.

-Medium shades of yellow cause a feeling of comfort, although they are still invigorating.
+Medium shades of yellow cause comfort, although they are still invigorating.

-Dark shades (including gold) provide a sense of antiquity, fill the space with timelessness, wisdom, and curiosity.
+Dark shades (including gold) provide a sense of antiquity and fill the space with timelessness, wisdom, and curiosity.